 - Rebates you’re eligible for

 - How much competition there is in your community for local HVAC distributors

 - Whether you’re upgrading an older propane furnace or switching fuel sources

 Converting from Oil or Electric Can Increase Costs

-However the total cost may approach $7,000 – $8,000 or more if you are also converting from another heating source like oil or electric.
+The total cost of installing a propane furnace may approach $7,000 to $8,000 or more if you are also converting from another heating source like oil or electric.

 Certain rebates may be available to offset the cost of upgrading from an older model.